Can I talk to you about salad, and also, life?

 First, salad.
 No one should be forced to have a conversation on an empty stomach.

 This salad is an adaptation of one I’ve been making recently for friends when hosting.
 It’s so simple in nature you likely already have most of the ingredients on hand right now (the best kind of recipe, in my opinion).

 Peppery arugula is combined with crisp apples, toasted pecans, red onion, and dried cranberries, and it’s all dressed with a bright, vibrant lemon vinaigrette.

 Plus, just 15 minutes (!!) and 8 basic ingredients to prepare – my idea of salad perfection.

-This would make the perfect light and healthy dish to help you fill up on plants and erase some of that pie guilt likely lingering from yesterday’s feast.
+This would make the perfect light and healthy dish to help you fill up on plants and erase some of that pie hangover likely lingering from yesterday’s feast.
 We’ve all been there.
 Salad to the rescue.